 What does that have to do with the present?
 Fast forward to 2019, and as we’ve reported in previous stories about Benedict and TTM, let’s discuss franchises!

-That’s right people, TTM Guitars is now offering “Franchises” of its guitar line to people who are interested in protected territories across the country:
+That’s right people, TTM Guitars is now offering “Franchises” of its guitar line to people who are interested in protected territories across the country and internationally:

 By California definition of franchises:

 In 1970, the California Legislature enacted one of the first franchise disclosure laws in the country.
 The Franchise Investment Law requires franchisors to register with the Department before offering and selling franchises in California.